top of page

 • Regular Maintenance: Expect to clean the bucket every two weeks.
 Use mild soap and water, and don't forget to scrub the planter bottom to remove any buildup.

-Following this guide will create more than just a water feature—you'll establish a vital resource for local wildlife and a captivating focal point for your outdoor space.
-Enjoy the soothing sounds of your fountain and the delightful buzz of bees visiting your garden!
+Following this guide will create more than just a water feature, you'll be a hero to the bees, local wildlife, and have a pretty focal point for your outdoor space.

 Betsy and Pete